 Why should I bother with optimization?

-1. Improved Performance: Optimization can significantly improve the speed and performance of your Laravel application.
+1. Improved performance: Optimization can significantly improve the speed and performance of your Laravel application.
 Faster response times, quicker page load times, and reduced server load can all lead to a better user experience and higher user engagement.

-How to measure Laravel app performance
+How to measure Laravel performance for your app

 Measuring your Laravel app’s performance is important to ensure that your application is running efficiently and delivering the best possible user experience.
 Here are some ways to measure your app’s performance: